scipr-lab/libsnark/README.md

         * tests/ --- unit tests for this module

     In particular, the top-level API examples are at `src/r1cs_ppzksnark/examples/` and `src/gadgetlib2/examples/`.

-* patches/ --- directory for patches for external code (currently: a patch for \[ate-pairing] for changing the curve)

 * depsrc/ --- created by `prepare_depends.sh` for retrieved sourcecode and local builds of external code (currently: \[ate-pairing], and its dependency xbyak).